These FAQs are for current Monroes proposing upperclass summer research projects and applicants to the Monroe Scholar Program.

 What happens after I finish my research?

-- You will submit a summary to the Upperclass Monroe blog.
-If appropriate, you will also submit your work to the Swem Digital Repository.
+- You will submit your final product to your project advisor who will submit an evaluation to the Charles Center (see below).
+You will also post a summary of your work as your final entry to the Upperclass Monroe blog.
+If appropriate, you may also submit your work to the Swem Digital Repository.
 All students who receive summer research funding from the Charles Center must present their work at the Summer Research Showcase in the fall following their research (or, if they are abroad, at another Charles Center event as soon as they return to campus).

 Is there any evaluation of the project when I'm done?